AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 ### Editing a Patient

 1. Editing a patient while all patients are being shown

+   1. Prerequisites: Have a patient with NRIC `i/T0123456A` in CLInic.

    1. Test case: `editPatient i/T0123456A newp/91234567 newe/johndoe@example.com`<br>
       Expected: Patient with corresponding NRIC T0123456A is successfully edited.
 Details of the edited patient is shown in the status message.